Variogram Calculation and Modeling#

 • Letā€™s build a reasonable model to the sill.

-Model the All Facies Variogram#
+Model the Combined Facies Variogram#

 We use GeostatsPyā€™s make_variogram function to make a variogram model object